DJS v. Department for Communities (PIP) NI Com 22 (C2/21-22)

 ‘The [claimant] had not yet obtained representation despite being granted previous postponement or adjournment for that purpose’

-The Commissioner states that it was valid for the tribunal to take into account that the claimant had been seeking representation for ‘rather a long time’.
+The Commissioner stated that it was valid for the tribunal to take into account that the claimant had been seeking representation for ‘rather a long time’.
 However, the tribunal must also recognise that obtaining representation was not a matter entirely within the claimant’s control.

 In the Commissioner’s opinion, the tribunal failed to have regard to the availability of representation and the difficulty of obtaining a representative in the area where the claimant lived.
 Moreover, the tribunal did not address the particular claimant’s need for representation or whether his circumstances suggested that he would reasonably require it.